Turn conflict into collaboration with the Power of 2 worksheet in Cascade.

 Quickly discover the perspectives for two people from their CliftonStrengths® themes.
 The Power of 2 this worksheet explores how two people can work effectively together.
 Examples of situations include:

 - Two colleagues who work well together to better understand why they are effective, and explore ways to make the partnership even more successful.

 - A member of staff and their manager to understand each other’s perspective based on their themes.

-- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities of collaboration.
+- Two people setting out on a project or business venture to spot potential clash points and explore the opportunities for collaboration.

 - Two people in a marriage or domestic partnership.

 Select the names of two people in the yellow boxes at the top of the screen.
 The names in the drop-down lists are from the Team page.